NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp17_director_ontap_configuration.rst

 --------

-This guide shows how to configure and deploy NetApp ONTAP Cinder driver in a **Red Hat OpenStack Platform (RHOSP) 17** Overcloud, using RHOSP Director.
+This guide shows how to configure and deploy NetApp ONTAP Cinder driver in a **Red Hat OpenStack Platform (RHOSP) 17** Overcloud and **Red Hat OpenStack Platform (RHOSP) 17.1** using RHOSP Director.
 After reading this, you'll be able to define the proper environment files and deploy single or multiple ONTAP Cinder back ends in RHOSP Overcloud Controller nodes.
+The guide shares examples of RHOSP 17, and they work same for RHOSP 17.1 unless explicitly called out.

 .. note::